Christian universalism: Eternal hell in Christian history

-Origins of the idea of Hell as eternal
+Origins of the idea of hell as eternal

-Christian universalists point towards mistranslations of the Greek word αιών (aion – an epoch of time), as giving rise to the idea of eternal Hell.
+Christian universalists point towards mistranslations of the Greek word αιών (aion – an epoch of time), as giving rise to the idea of eternal hell.
 Dr. Ken Vincent writes "When it (aion) was translated into Latin Vulgate, aion became aeternam which means 'eternal'."
-He also states that the first written record of the idea of an eternal Hell comes from Tertullian, who wrote in Latin.
+He also states that the first written record of the idea of an eternal hell comes from Tertullian, who wrote in Latin.

-The second major source of the idea of Hell as eternal was the 4th-century theologian Augustine.
-According to author Steve Gregg, it was Tertullian's writings, plus Augustine's views and writings on eternal Hell which "overwhelmed" the other views of a temporary Hell.
-First Augustine's views of Hell were accepted in the early Latin Church, out of which rose the Roman Catholic church.
-Up until The Reformation Augustine's view of Hell as eternal was not questioned.
+The second major source of the idea of hell as eternal was the 4th-century theologian Augustine.
+According to author Steve Gregg, it was Tertullian's writings, plus Augustine's views and writings on eternal hell, which "overwhelmed" the other views of a temporary hell.
+First Augustine's views of hell were accepted in the early Latin Church, up until the Reformation Augustine's view of hell as eternal was not questioned.

 Mistranslation of the Greek word

 About the word aion as having connotations of "age" or "temporal", the 19th-century theologian Marvin Vincent wrote: